-A video of the day the Seeds of Light school started operation is shown below:
+A video of the day the Seeds of Light school started operation may be viewed below.

-Fountoulakis’ work in Zanzibar as a Greek philantropist is sure to have made not only his brother, but the entirety of the Greek community, incredibly proud.
+Fountoulakis’ work in Zanzibar as a Greek philanthropist is sure to have made not only his brother but the entirety of the Greek community incredibly proud.
 Those who wish to donate or volunteer at CR Hope Foundation can do so at this link.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!